 If citywide trauma sets the stage for haunted activity, it's these individual traumas that are the actors on that stage.
 Rarely do you hear of someone complaining of a Yellow Fever victim vomiting blood in their living room, but a shooting being reenacted in that same house is fairly commonplace.

-If you just read the first two reasons, you might wonder what sane person would want to live in such a place??
+If you just read the first two points, you might wonder what sane person would want to live in such a place?